VanshajSaxena/vanshaj-saxena-hugo/content/projects/neorg-and-notes/index.md

 ---
-title: 'Neorg and Notes'
+title: "Neorg and Notes"
 #date: 2024-02-10T03:36:02+05:30
 draft: false
 showtoc: false
-weight: 95
+weight: 100
----
 ---

 [Neorg](https://github.com/nvim-neorg/neorg) is a note-taking software used to